Theoretical analysis of the leptonic decays $B\to \ell \ell \ell'\bar\nu_{\ell'}$: Discussion and Conclusions

+These relations determine the behaviour of the differential decay rate $d^2\Gamma(B\to lll'\nu')/dq^2dq'^2$ at small $q^2$ (see Eqs.~(\ref{A2}) and (\ref{A2mlprime})).

-2. We derived an explicit analytic expression for the differential distributions $d\Gamma/dq^2 dq'^2$ in $B\to lll'\nu$ decays.
-For the form factors $F_{V,1A,2A}(q'^2,q^2)$, describing the amplitude of $B\to lll'\nu'$ decay, we obtained dispersion representations in $q^2$ with one subtraction; this allows us to take into account properly all constraints imposed by gauge invariance.
-Assuming that the spectral densities are saturated by the contributions of light vector mesons $\rho^0$ and $\omega$, we obtained analytic representations for the form factors in a broad range of $q^2$ and $q'^2$; these representations involve the weak form factors describing $B\to \rho$ and $B\to\omega$ decays.
+2. For the form factors $F_{V,1A,2A}(q'^2,q^2)$, describing the amplitude of $B\to lll'\nu'$ decay, we obtained dispersion representations in $q^2$ with one subtraction.
+This allows us to take into account properly both the constraints imposed by gauge invariance at small $q^2$ and the contributions of vector mesons ($V$); the latter involve the weak form factors describing $B\to V$ decays.
+Assuming that the light vector mesons $\rho^0$ and $\omega$ saturate the spectral densities, we obtained analytic representations for the form factors in a broad range of $q^2$ and $q'^2$.

+Our assumption may seem oversimplified in comparison with a sophisticated analysis of the form factors presented in \cite{beneke2}.
+Moreover, our spectral representations saturated by merely light vector mesons do not reproduce the correct $q^2$-behaviour and overshoot the form factors at large values of $q^2$, where the form factors may be calculated using OPE \cite{ims,beneke2}; this means that our form factors do not produce realistic differential distributions at large values of $q^2$.

+Nevertheless, our approach has a certain advantage compared to that of \cite{beneke2}: Making use of the once-subtracted $q^2$-dispersion representations allows us to take properly into account both the gauge-invariance constraints and the resonance contributions to the form factors: the latter may be calculated unambiguously and are found to be nozero, see (\ref{F2A}).
+On the other hand, in Ref.~\cite{beneke2} the resonance contributions to $F_{2A}$ are omitted in order to satisfy the gauge-invariance constraints.

+A proper description of the resonance region of $q^2$ is crucial as it produces the bulk of the $B\to \mu^+\mu^- l\nu$ cross-section and nearly a half of the $B\to e^+e^- l \nu$ cross section (the other half comes from the region of small $q^2$).
+So, from the point of view of obtaining numerical predictions, we find it eligible to trade the proper description of the region of $0< q^2< 1$ GeV$^2$ against overestimating the contribution of the region of large $q^2$ which anyway, even with our overshot form factors, contributes at less than a percent level.

+3. We derived an explicit analytic expression for the differential distributions $d\Gamma/dq^2 dq'^2$ in $B\to lll'\nu'$ decays including the $O(m_l'^2/q^4)$ terms which provide the most singular behaviour of the differential distribution at small $q^2$.
+We then obtained numerical predictions for the differential and the integrated branching ratios of the $B\to l^+l^-l'\nu'$ decays.

+To illustrate the lepton-mass effects, Table \ref{Table:BRs} presents the numerical results for various decay modes.
+For the modes with identical particles in the final state, instead of the full decay rate that includes the exchange diagrams, Table \ref{Table:BRs} shows the quantity $\Gamma(B\to lll'\nu')|_{m_{l'}=m_l}$.
+The full results for the identical leptons in the final state are discussed in the next item.

+4. We now present the numerical results including the estimated uncertainties.
+The uncertainties in our predictions come from the two main sources: